INDUSTRIAL ENGINEERING and MANAGEMENT

 The IME department has 12 laboratories with a significant amount of equipment that provide valuable services in support of students' educational needs.
 The departmental laboratories include computer simulation, human factors, automation and robotics, PLC, manufacturing/fabrication, rapid prototyping, CNC machining, and microfabrication, as well as electronics, welding and precision manufacturing.

 The IME programs can help you to open the door to various opportunities starting your professional career in a wide range of industries or to seek advanced degrees at NDSU or another university.
 The IME programs will help you to develop a strong base in general education and engineering fundamentals that provide the foundation for a very wide range of career choices and for a lifetime of growth.
 The IME program's core will help you develop industry-standard skills-the skills you can use to open the door to many career opportunities that can offer you financial rewards and exceptional professional growth.

 Graduates of the IME programs have become a source of talent working in industries such as health care, manufacturing, consulting, food, transportation and distribution, and information systems.
-The recent IME graduates command starting salaries in the top rank of engineering disciplines.
-The 2011 Annual Employment Report provided by the NDSU Career Center shows an average salary of $48,000 for industrial engineering and management graduates.
+Recent IME graduates command starting salaries in the top rank of engineering disciplines.
+The 2012 Annual Employment Report provided by the NDSU Career Center shows an average salary of $58,000 for industrial engineering and management graduates.

 Students who have studied two years of pre-engineering at another institution may be able to transition into the industrial engineering and management program with no loss of credits.

 Scholarship and Financial Aid